MP Web API Documentation

 - The

-- You're able to insert a NEW parts inventory item at the same time you create the initial receipt for it.
+A new parts inventory item can be created at the same time as the initial receipt.
 If the

-combination passed along do not match an existing inventory item, we will create a NEW parts inventory item and use theinventory_api_key
+warehouse_nameorpart_numbercombination provided does not match an existing inventory item, the system will create a new parts inventory item using the providedinventory_api_key.An existing Receipt is identified and updated using the supplied

 "message":"Receipt found but cannot be updated.
 Check to ensure that parts have not already been allocated from this Receipt, and that your user account has the necessary permissions to update Receipts."